MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.4.0/queries-azureps.md

 resource that was created or modified.
 While most cmdlets return a single object, some return an array that should be iterated through.

-In almost all cases, you query output from Azure PowerShell with the [Select-Object](/powershell/module/Microsoft.PowerShell.Utility/Select-Object) cmdlet.
+Usually, you query output from Azure PowerShell with the [Select-Object](/powershell/module/Microsoft.PowerShell.Utility/Select-Object) cmdlet.
 Output can be filtered with [Where-Object](/powershell/module/Microsoft.PowerShell.Core/Where-Object).

 ## Select simple properties

-In the default table format, Azure PowerShell cmdlets don't display all of their available properties.
+In the default table format, Azure PowerShell cmdlets don't display all their available properties.
 You can get the full properties using the [Format-List](/powershell/module/microsoft.powershell.utility/format-list) cmdlet, or by piping output to `Select-Object -Property *`: